-OCFS-LDSS-7020 (Rev. 12/2018)
+OCFS-LDSS-7020 (Rev. 10/2022)

+Appendix E:

-Appendix E: Cleaning, Sanitizing and Disinfecting
+Cleaning, Sanitizing and Disinfecting

-Equipment, toys, and objects used or touched by children will be cleaned, and sanitized or disinfected, as follows:
+Equipment, toys, and objects used or touched by children will be cleaned and sanitized or disinfected, as follows:

-- 1. Equipment that is frequently used or touched by children on a daily basis must be cleaned and then sanitized or disinfected, using an EPA-registered product, when soiled and at least once weekly. - 2.
-Carpets contaminated with blood or bodily fluids must be spot-cleaned. - 3.
-Diapering surfaces must be disinfected after each use, with an EPA-registered product following label directions for disinfecting diapering surfaces. - 4.
-Countertops, tables and food preparation surfaces (including cutting boards) must be cleaned and sanitized before and after food preparation and eating. - Potty chairs must be emptied and rinsed after each use, and cleaned and then sanitized or disinfected daily with a disinfectant with an EPA-registered product following label directions for that purpose.
-If more than one child in the program uses the potty chair, the chair must be emptied, rinsed, cleaned and sanitized or disinfected with an EPAregistered product after each use.
+- 1. Equipment that is frequently used or touched by children daily must be cleaned and then sanitized or disinfected, using an EPA-registered product, when soiled and at least once weekly. - 2.
+Carpets contaminated with blood or bodily fluids must be spot cleaned. - 3.
+Diapering surfaces must be disinfected after each use, with an EPA-registered product following labels direction for disinfecting diapering surfaces. - 4.
+Countertops, tables, and food preparation surfaces (including cutting boards) must be cleaned and sanitized before and after food preparation and eating. - 5.
+Potty chairs must be emptied and rinsed after each use and cleaned and then sanitized or disinfected daily with a disinfectant with an EPA-registered product following label direction for that purpose.
+If more than one child in the program uses the potty chair, the chair must be emptied, rinsed, cleaned, and sanitized or disinfected with an EPA-registered product after each use.
 Potty chairs must not be washed out in a hand washing sink, unless that sink is cleaned, then disinfected after such use. - 6.
-Toilet facilities must be kept clean at all times, and must be supplied with toilet paper, soap, and towels accessible to the children. - 7.
-All rooms, equipment, surfaces, supplies and furnishings accessible to children must be cleaned and then sanitized or disinfected, using an EPA-registered product following label directions for that purpose, as needed to protect the health of children, - 8.
-Thermometers and toys mouthed by children must be washed and disinfected using an EPA-registered product following label directions for that purpose before use by another child.
+Toilet facilities must always be kept clean, and must be supplied with toilet paper, soap and towels accessible to the children. - 7.
+All rooms, equipment, surfaces, supplies and furnishings accessible to children must be cleaned and then sanitized or disinfected, using an EPA-registered product following labels direction for that purpose, as needed to protect the health of children. - 8.
+Thermometers and toys mouthed by children must be washed and disinfected using an EPA-registered product following labels direction for that purpose before use by another child.